Natador/test-blog/content/about.md

 meta: "false"
 ---

 Hi!
 I'm Nathaniel.
-I'm currently working at Allison Transmission in the Data Analytics and R&D group.
-I'm a Computer Engineering and Math major, and I'm far-more addicted to the latter.
+I'm currently working as a software engineer in Amazon Fashion.
+I'm a Computer Engineering and Math graduate, and I'm far more addicted to the latter.

 I'm still figuring out what I want to put on this blog, but you can check out some of my previous projects on my [GitHub](https://github.com/natador).